X4X5/x4x5.github.io/README.md

 4. Press "L" until you get back to the main menu.
 Scroll then all the way to "Edit partners"
 5. "Press "R" to select, and scroll using d-pad left and right to set Luna to the desired level.
 Press R to select, the L until you're completely out of the menu.
 6. At this point, use the partner menu to select your partner, and Luna should be with Mario now!

+## Help!
+Project64 crashed on me when I tried to start the mod!
+1. Go to the Options menu in PJ64, then choose Settings.
+Make sure the Hide advanced settings checkbox is turned off.
+2. Right-click on the rom in the rom list, and choose Edit Game Settings.
+3. In the game settings dialog, select Recompiler in the list on the left side, then make sure the Register caching checkbox is off.
+4. The rom should now run fine.
+Enjoy the game!